 CHM’s programs inform our ongoing work and commitment to decoding technology for individuals, communities, and humanity.
 Our programs explore technology through specialized lenses to help us better understand the past, contextualize the present, and look ahead to the future.

-The 2021 Patrick J. McGovern Tech for Humanity Prize program expanded CHM’s work in advancing tech for humanity—to address urgent grand challenges of our digital age, shine the light on visionary role models, accelerate the work and impact of changemakers, build a diverse community of people around the globe committed to tech for good, and inspire the next generation of innovators and changemakers.
-With support from the Patrick J. McGovern Foundation, the prize honors technology journalism pioneer Pat McGovern, an early affiliate of the Museum.
+The 2021 Patrick J. McGovern Tech for Humanity Prize program expanded CHM’s work in advancing tech for humanity—to address urgent grand challenges of our digital age, shine the light on visionary role models, accelerate the work and impact of changemakers, and inspire the next generation of innovators.
+With support from the Patrick J. McGovern Foundation, the prize honored technology journalism pioneer Pat McGovern, an early affiliate of the Museum.
 The prize recognized a luminary and two changemakers who are using technology to shape a better future for humanity.

 The Internet History Program records the history of the online world, including the web, the internet, and mobile data.
 Launched in 2009, it is one of the first general programs in this area by a major historical institution.
 The program addresses networking as both a technical invention and a new mass medium with a growing role in society.
 Its main work includes growing CHM’s world-class collection of networking history materials, scholarly activities, developing public events, and curating both permanent and temporary exhibits related to the online world.